Saccade: Saccadic masking

-It is a common but false belief that during the saccade, no information is passed through the optic nerve to the brain.
-Whereas low spatial frequencies (the 'fuzzier' parts) are attenuated, higher spatial frequencies (an image's fine details) that would otherwise be blurred by the eye movement remain unaffected.
-This phenomenon, known as saccadic masking or saccadic suppression, is known to begin prior to saccadic eye movements in every primate species studied, implying neurological reasons for the effect rather than simply the image's motion blur.
+During a saccade, low spatial frequencies (the 'fuzzier' parts) are attenuated whereas higher spatial frequencies (an image's fine details) that would otherwise be blurred by the eye movement remain unaffected.
+The attenuation, known as saccadic masking or saccadic suppression, is known to begin prior to saccadic eye movements in every primate species studied, implying neurological reasons for the effect rather than simply the image's motion blur.
 This phenomenon leads to the so-called stopped-clock illusion, or chronostasis.

 A person may observe the saccadic masking effect by standing in front of a mirror and looking from one eye to the next (and vice versa).
 The subject will not experience any movement of the eyes or any evidence that the optic nerve has momentarily ceased transmitting.
 Through saccadic masking, the eye/brain system not only hides the eye movements from the individual but also hides the evidence that anything has been hidden.
 Of course, a second observer watching the experiment will see the subject's eyes moving back and forth.
 The function's main purpose is to prevent an otherwise significant smearing of the image.
-(One can experience one’s eye saccade movements by using a cellphone's front-facing camera as a delayed mirror; if the screen is held a couple of inches away as the viewer looks from one eye to the other, the signal-processing delay allows them to see the end of their own saccade movement.)
+(One can experience one's eye saccade movements by using a cellphone's front-facing camera as a delayed mirror; if the screen is held a couple of inches away as the viewer looks from one eye to the other, the signal-processing delay allows them to see the end of their own saccade movement.)